LasseRosenow/Totoro-Monopoly/src/rules.md

     - Journey to Totoro’s Tree:
       - You must land on Hidden Path first.
       - Move to Totoro’s Tree to win.
-- b) The Catbus drive
+- b) The Catbus Drive
   - Requirements
     - Collect 10 **Forest Tokens**.
     - Obtain the Umbrella Tool